terraform-module/terraform-aws-github-oidc-provider/README.md

      * One or more GitHub organisations
      * One or more GitHub repository
      * One or more branches in a repository
+1. Use existing OIDC provider and roles with Terraform
+     * Reference an existing OIDC provider by ARN
+     * Reference an existing IAM role by ARN
+     * Optionally attach policies to existing roles
+     * Update repository access list for existing roles

 | Feature                                                                                                | Status |